mcchannigan/react-help-screen/src/assets/admin.md

 The Main Employer Menu lists current counts of employer contact profiles in the system under Current Statistics.
 Press any count to list all matching contacts below.

 You can also register new UH or NONUH profiles using the links below the statistics.
 In either case, you will be shown the appropriate registration form and asked to fill in the employer and contact information.
-NONUH employers registered using this option will have their passwords set to the current default password as configured in the system.
+When registering NONUH employers, please be sure to note the random password shown on the registration form before you press "Submit," as the password will no longer be shown after that point.

 The search form allows you to locate specific employer contact profiles according to the following criteria: